plasma4/RuntimeFS/README.md

 File System API features (such as syncing) are Chromium-exclusive.
 RuntimeFS has been tested in Chromium and Firefox.

-(Firefox has a very specific issue involving initially loading JS scripts in `generateResponseForVirtualFile`, so an automatic reload is performed that injects `?boot=1` to the end of the URL.)
+(Firefox has a very specific issue involving initially loading JS scripts in `generateResponseForVirtualFile`, so an automatic reload is performed that injects `?boot=1` to the end of the URL.
+This also means that headers won't work.)
 | Feature | 🟢 Chromium | 🟡 Firefox | 🟡 Safari |
 | :--- | :--- | :--- | :--- |
 | **Folder Upload** | ✅ Yes | ⚠️ `<input>` fallback, no sync | ⚠️ `<input>` fallback, no sync |